 About the ATI TEAS Exam*:

-- The TEAS is designed to measure entry-level academic readiness for applicants and to predict success in the first semester Nursing course.
+The TEAS is designed to measure entry-level academic readiness for applicants and to predict success in the first semester Nursing Course.
 It tests the areas of reading, English and language usage, math and science.
 The ATI TEAS will be waived for an LPN with an active license.
 Create an account and register to take an exam at: www.atitesting.com.

-- Great Bay offers remote proctoring for the TEAS exam.
-For registration instructions and 2024-2025 dates, see the TEAS Dates and Registration Guide.
+Great Bay offers remote proctoring for the TEAS exam.
+For registration instructions and 2025-2026 dates, see the TEAS Dates and Registration Guide.

-– Brainfuse Tutoring: GBCC students can access Brainfuse (24/7 Online Tutoring) for TEAS preparation.
+To maximize success on the TEAS exam, applicants are strongly encouraged to prepare through self-study or taking advantage of a preparation program: – Brainfuse Tutoring: GBCC students can access Brainfuse (24/7 Online Tutoring) for TEAS preparation.
 Brainfuse is free and located on the Canvas course menu.
-Students are allotted 600 minutes (10 hours) of Brainfuse tutoring per semester.
+Students are allotted 600 minutes (10 hours) of Brainfuse tutoring per semester. – TEAS Test Prep Series: Online preparation via Ed2Go.
+TEAS Prep 1 focuses on reading, English and language usage.
+TEAS Prep 2 focuses on math and science.

 Special Consideration points are given to applicants who: